CrowdStrike/foundry-sample-detection-translation/README.md

 Next, go to **Foundry** > **App catalog**, find your app, and install it.
 You will be requested to add the API credentials for the app, you can create them in Support and resources > API clients and keys.

-Once it's installed you can find the **Translation and context** extension in the right sidebar of detections:
+Once it's installed you can find the **Translation and custom context** extension in the right sidebar of detections:

 - Next-Gen SIEM > Monitor and investigate > Incidents
 - Endpoint security > Monitor > Endpoint detections